 “Renewable energy is already today cost-competitive with conventional, fossil fuel based new-build power systems in most countries [..]
 Leap-frogging to “smart” technologies will allow African countries to avoid costly lock-in of increasingly outdated technologies while addressing local and national energy service requirements.”

-By leapfrogging the African countries want to prevent a lock-in of old-fashioned fossil infrastructure.
+By leapfrogging, the African countries want to prevent a lock-in of old-fashioned fossil infrastructure.
 According to UNEP, policymakers in developing countries understand that they can better shape the energy access which is being created now for the poorest properly in one go by remaining calm, developing knowledge and organising itself in such way that there can be a rapid transition by means of leapfrogging.
 UNEP says the following about this in its 2019 Emissions Gap Report (quote):

 “Policymakers in developing countries understand that making a rapid transition sometimes relies on a much slower process of technological and organizational change, for example to build capacities and knowledge about the technologies required to “leapfrog”.